 When I talk about or think about God, I still prefer to speak of God as a person, not an 'it'.
 For me, being a person is more than being a thing.
 So, I can speak of God as the life energy of the universe, but I soon find myself speaking of God in much more personal terms.
-I've always been used to speaking of God as a person; it comes naturally; and I also want to keep doing it.
+I've always better to say something than to been used to speaking of God as say nothing about God.
+If I tried a person; it comes naturally; and to remain silent, I would soon I also want to keep doing it.
 But when I speak of God as a person, I am aware of how easily that can be misunderstood.

-The main thing is: God must be greater than things and greater than persons.
-God must be quite different from things or people.
+The main thing is: God must be to respond at a very deep level greater than things and greater than persons.
+God must be guite tive cry of thank you inside.
+Or different from things or people.
 Even to think of God as a being seems not quite right.
 It might be better to think of God as Being itself, Life itself.
 Yet that all sounds too abstract.
 We know what we are driving at, but any attempt to define God seems doomed to failure.
 That seems inevitable because of what or who God is.
-When the Old Testament says people should not make images of God, it seems to be aware of this point.
-When Moses asks what he should call God, he is told that God should be called: 'I am who I am'.
+When the Old Testament says people should not make images of God, it seems to side along which the human be aware of this point.
+When Moses asks what he should call

+God, he is told that God should